houseofsnooze/snoozeai/agent/prompts/spec_writer/ask_questions.md

 * Label the question as question1, question2 and so on to keep things organized

-* Be concise and use simplest words possbile
+* Be concise and use simplest words possbile.
+Do not precede the question with any other text

 * You MUST ask questions ONE BY ONE, because the client is easily confused